Why choose MCLL?

 If the answer to all of these questions is yes, then a "feeder" program might be the right answer for your family.
 Otherwise, think about Little League as an alternative.

-We are a values driven organization.
+We are a values-driven organization.
 We recognize that very few of our youths will grow up to make a living from baseball.
-Our youths are better served if we instill virtues that transcend the playing field and are necessary for success in life.
+Our players are better served if we instill virtues that transcend the playing field and are necessary for success in life.
 Our mission statement declares:

 "The mission of Montgomery County Little League is to provide the children of the Montgomery County area a place to play baseball and softball in an atmosphere that promotes fun, learning, cooperation, good sportsmanship, self-esteem, and a love of baseball and softball.”

 We believe in developing the qualities of citizenship, discipline, teamwork and physical well-being in our youths by espousing the virtues of CHARACTER, COURAGE, and LOYALTY.
 MCLL is designed to develop superior citizens through athletics and the life lessons presented in the game of baseball and softball.

 Winning a baseball or softball game is not our product.
 We believe that winning is the by-product of a program that produces young athletes of CHARACTER, COURAGE, and LOYALTY.
 So when the score is tied in the championship game, it is the bottom of the last inning with two outs and it is your child's turn to step to the plate to determine the fate of his or her team; it does not matter if he or she hits a home run or strikes out.
 What is important is that your child has the CHARACTER to accept the challenge, the COURAGE to step into the batter’s box and the LOYALTY to try his or her best for the team.

 We value your input and are open to ideas to improve the League.